-Today, Bachelor students at Wittenborg University helped unleash the world’s first completely game and simulation driven MBA programme.
-Since 2012, Wittenborg University has been working with a team of international developers to create a the world’s first gaming-based higher education learning curriculum – an MBA in which students do their learning within game-based simulations.
+Today, Bachelor students at WUAS helped unleash the world’s first completely game and simulation driven MBA programme.
+Since 2012, WUAS has been working with a team of international developers to create a the world’s first gaming-based higher education learning curriculum – an MBA in which students do their learning within game-based simulations.

 Today more than 80 first and second year business administration bachelor students were asked to test an online simulation game used in the MBA module Entrepreneurship.